Criminal Justice (CRJU)

 An overview of criminal law and of the fundamental elements of criminal procedures, including methods and rules of police investigation and arrest, adjudication, sentencing, and appellate review by higher courts.

 This course examines the nature and extent of three broad types of crimes: violent, property, and public order.
-Within each of these categories, we explore the major offenses committed (homicide, assault, robbery, carjacking, burglary, shoplifting, prostitution, and drug dealing) and variation in their commission.
+Within each category, emphasis is placed on the major offenses committed and variation in their methods of commission.

 This course provides students with an in-depth view of the juvenile justice system in the United States focusing on crime patterns, police-juvenile relations, juvenile courts, and corrections practices.